shubhampersia/Server-Client-Communication/README.md

 ./Client localhost 2000
 ```
 ## Tech Stack Used
-All the functionalities are programmed in C language with the help of socket programming libraries.
+The programming used was C language where all the functions were implemented with the help of socket programming libraries.